shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 * For ROS Melodic installation steps, please refer to [this ROS wiki page](http://wiki.ros.org/melodic/Installation/Ubuntu).
 * For ROS 2 Foxy installation steps, please refer to [this ROS 2 documentation](https://docs.ros.org/en/foxy/Installation.html).

-We also provide Dockefiles that can build and run on the remote Ubuntu PC for both ROS Medlodic and ROX 2 Foxy with detailed steps for setting up Docker environment on the remote PC.
+We also provide Dockefiles that can build and run on the remote Ubuntu PC for both ROS Melodic and ROX 2 Foxy with detailed steps for setting up Docker environment on the remote PC.

 ### 1.4.
 USB Camera [Optional]
 The Robotics SDK provides OpenCV-based ROS drivers for [ZED stereo camera](https://www.stereolabs.com/zed/) and USB mono cameras (Logitech C270, C920, C922).
 All the demo applications can be tried out with a live camera as well as a ROSBAG file that is provided.

-* For configuration of a stereo camera, please see `{ros1,ros2}/drivers/zed_capture/README.md`.
+* For configuration of a stereo camera, please see `ros1/drivers/zed_capture/README.md`.
-* For configuration of a USB mono camera, please see `{ros1,ros2}/drivers/mono_capture/README.md`.
+* For configuration of a USB mono camera, please see `ros1/drivers/mono_capture/README.md`.

 ![](docs/tiovx_ros_setup.svg)
 <figcaption>Figure 1.
 Robotics SDK Setup and Installation Steps</figcaption>